danielDozie/wedone-mobile/README.md

 This is my first React Native Mobile App...

 This project is a rebuild of the React/Nextjs Web Version I have here in my repo.
+A simple Todo RN Expo project.